Chan-dre-yi/myPortfolioDashboard/README.md

 # myPortfolioDashboard

-A responsive webpage version of my resume implementing some small interactivities.
+A  python dashboard version of my resume implementing some small interactivities.